signalfx/gdi-specification/specification/semantic_conventions.md

 blank/empty.
 That is, an empty thread metadata line indicates that no additional thread metadata is available for the stack trace.

 Following the metadata line is a line containing the implementation specific thread state.
-For example, java may provide:
+For example, Java may provide:

 ```
   java.lang.Thread.State: TIMED_WAITING (sleeping)
 ```

 The thread states for other runtimes are currently undefined.